QuangMinh-Le/CreateApplicationInstallerProcess_uOttawa2023/README.md

 <br/>
 Click on button <code><i><b>Select a namespace</b></i> under the section Project URL.</code>
 <br/>
-Then select the path to the Sub-Group (from the dropdown menu) that you have just created earlier.
+Then select the path to the Subgroup (from the dropdown menu) that you have just created earlier.
 <br/>
 <code><i>(ex: Path [sccm-applications-scripts/applications/Notepadd++/Notepadd++|qle2])</i></code>